OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 	- It looks like all of this are spell components
 - Chip sees something sparkling in a crate on the other side of the room
 	- It's a diamond worth 500g! 💎
-- Narissa and I, look through the books that are on a shelf above one the desk
+- Narissa and I look through the books that are on a shelf above one the desk
 	- *Codex of the Unspoken* - A book on drawing energy from the Abyss to cast necromantic spells
 	- *Of Teeth and Tongues: A Linguistic Guide to Abyssal*
 	- *Decay as Design: A Structural View of Necromancy*